dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/fundamentals.md

 An actor added directly to the stage with position (X = stageWidth*0.5, Y = stageHeight*0.5), would appear in the center of the screen.
 Likewise an actor with position (X = actorWidth*0.5, Y = actorWidth*0.5), would appear at the top-left of the screen.

-Note that since Dali is a 3D toolkit, this behaviour is the result of a default perspective camera setup.
+Note that since DALi is a 3D toolkit, this behaviour is the result of a default perspective camera setup.

+## Scene Graph {#scene-graph}

+From wikipedia...

+A scene graph is a collection of nodes in a graph or tree structure.
+A node may have many children but often only a single parent, with the effect of a parent applied to all its child nodes;
+an operation performed on a group automatically propagates its effect to all of its members.
+In many programs, associating a geometrical transformation matrix (see also transformation and matrix) at each group level and concatenating such matrices together is an efficient and natural way to process such operations.
+A common feature, for instance, is the ability to group related shapes/objects into a compound object that can then be moved, transformed, selected, etc. as easily as a single object.

+### How does this relate to the DALi public API?

+Actors are effectively nodes that receive input (touch events) and act as a container for draw-able elements (which are also nodes) and other actors.

 @class _Guide_DALi_Fundamentals